It’s

 ash can be seen in Overton Park.

-9 Across the street, on the slope
+9 Across the street, on the slope along the

-interesting collection of species persists from some earlier planting.
+collection of species persists from some earlier planting.
 These all are plants of southern Texas,

 perhaps intended to represent a dry habitat, and though the slopes have now